Getting a Idaho insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 Step 2.
 Idaho Insurance Adjuster License Exam

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
-For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
-When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.
+It is, therefore, a good idea to work on both your timing and nerves prior to sitting for your exam.

 For more information on the scoring of the exam, we will quote the PSI Idaho Department of Insurance – Insurance License Examination Candidate Information Bulletin: